jbovone/R-A-Clase-18/ReadMe.md

-# This is a rental app, and a job in progress for R/A Bootcamp.

-This Backend delivers a React app and then behaves like an api delivering json from its database as needed.
+This an hybrid Backend, delivers a React app and then behaves like an api serving json from its database as needed.

 ### Technologies: